- Search The Registry

 He then began a journalism career as an editor, reporter, and reviewer, which he continued to pursue after moving to Paris in 1925.
 Camus quickly fell in with Parisian avant-garde leftists like Jean-Paul Sartre, who admired Camus's attempts to ground political action in solid morality.
 This was a journalistic flair of intersectionality that he embraced.
 Camus married a morphine addict during this time, but the marriage was short-lived.
 Camus married again, but this didn't stop his sensuous nature from seeking out other women.
 He maintained long-standing affairs with several famous French women.
 Throughout his life, Camus didn't give up his mistresses; he merely added women who were content to share different parts of his life.
-After WWII broke out, Camus joined the Resistance along with his other avant-garde compatriots.
+After WWII, Camus joined the Resistance with his other avant-garde compatriots.

 He edited a daily resistance newspaper that became Combat after the war, a daily that espoused leftist politics.
 In 1942, Camus published "The Stranger," which brought him immediate success and acclaim.
 However, he quickly became disillusioned with the absolutism of both the right and the left.
 The right already disapproved of him, and now, with his disillusionment of the left, he was very much alone.
 Camus wrote a work severely critical of the neo-Marxists that started a feud with Sartre.
 He continued writing novels and essays and began adapting the works of Dostoevsky and Faulkner for the stage.
 In 1956, he was awarded the Nobel Prize, becoming the second-youngest writer to receive it.
 In his Nobel acceptance speech, Camus said he would have given the prize to Malraux.